yazabara/pdf-generation/README.md

 - List: ```html <ul>```
 - Custom: ```any html code```

+And one custom component:
+- Question block (custom html code)

 There is possibility to customize pdf reports using css (weasyprint).

 ## Installing